 This intercept is open down dip, beneath the silver-rich intercepts at Silica Hill (Figure 1).
-Further drilling here will require new drill permits.

 Dr Michael G Jones Managing Director

 The review of exploration activities and results contained in this report is based on information compiled by Dr Mike Jones, a Member of the Australian Institute of Geoscientists.
 He is a director of the company and works for Impact Minerals Limited.
 He has sufficient experience which is relevant to the style of mineralisation and types of deposits under consideration and to the activity which he is undertaking to qualify as a Competent Person as defined in the 2012 edition of the Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves (the JORC Code).
 Dr Jones has consented to the inclusion in the report of the matters based on his information in the form and context in which it appears.